 Why Do Bulldogs Suffer from Nasal Hyperkeratosis?

 Nasal Hyperkeratosis may be an expression of a depressed immune system.
 Below are some of the traits of dog breeds (bulldogs included) that seem to have dryer noses than most.
 Breeds such as bulldogs have been bred with extreme traits, which can also depress the immune system.
-The following breed characteristics seem to represent dog’s who suffer from nasal hyperkeratosis:
+The following breed characteristics seem to represent dog’s who suffer from nasal hyperkaratosis:

 - Extremely flat faced breeds

 - Extremely large breeds